 During the application for Spain Non-Lucrative Visa, you need to submit your fingerprints and facial image.
 This will be later used for the NIE Number — a unique identification number for foreigners.

-What is an NIE number?
+What is an NIE number and how do you obtain it?

 An NIE number is Spanish identification and tax number given to Spanish foreign residents as a form of national ID and to conduct legal or official activities in Spain.
 The NIE number is required for things such as opening a Spanish bank account, registering as an international student, paying taxes, or any other legal or professional activity.